1ncendiary/imgui.cc/FastFlags/abusive2.md

 ---
-title: 2026 Abusive
+title: Abusive 2026
 icon: alert-fill
 order: -12
 ---
 > [!CAUTION]
 > FastFlags are not bannable by Roblox, but abusing them can get you banned from certain games.
+Use Flag Browser/Diversion for these fastflags

 ### ESP
 > [!NOTE]